Goutam-Mahur/anime-quote-generator/Readme.md

     ```bash
     node server.js
     ```
-6. The application will be running at `http://localhost:4000`.

-## File Structure

-- `dist/`
-  - `index.html`: The main HTML file containing the structure of the web page.
-  - `styles.css`: The CSS file for styling the web page.
-  - `script.js`: The JavaScript file containing the logic for fetching and displaying quotes and images.
-  - `image.jpeg`: The image displayed when the site first loads.
-- `server.js`: The Node.js server file that handles API requests and serves the frontend.
-- `.env`: Environment variables file specifying the port.
-- `package.json`: Contains metadata about the project and its dependencies.
-- `package-lock.json`: Automatically generated file that locks the versions of the dependencies.

-## Usage

-1. Visit the deployed site on Render.
-2. Click the "Generate a Quote" button to fetch a random anime quote.
-3. The quote, character name, and anime title will be displayed, along with an image of the anime.

 ## APIs Used

 - [Animechan API](https://animechan.xyz): Provides random anime quotes.
 The application falls back to the `animequotes` package if the API is unavailable.